UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 As you can see, the simple script we wrote generates a design with no helices and no strands.
 It is not necessary to specify helices specifically in the `DNADesign` or `DNAOrigamiDesign` constructors; if they are omitted, then constructor infers which helices are present by inspecting the `Substrand`'s of the `strands` parameter.
 But we will specify them explicitly in order to see how to customize their properties.

 We want 24 helices.
 We need to ensure each helix has enough offsets for all the bases we will need.
-We will use a standard M13mp18 scaffold strand, of length 7249.
+We will use a standard [M13mp18](https://www.ncbi.nlm.nih.gov/nuccore/X02513.1) scaffold strand, of length 7249.
 We won't use all of it, but we'll use most of it.
-We have 7249 / 24 &asymp; 302, so length 304 should be enough for each helix.
+Notice that 7249 / 24 &asymp; 302, so length 304 per helix is sufficient.

-Change the python file as follows.
+Change the Python file as follows.
 We marked the changed lines in `main()` with `###`:

 ```python
 import scadnano as sc